-Since its inception in 2009, the project has grown substantially, from a team of three people working in one village, to a team of over 60 people working at a landscape scale across 21 different villages as well as the Park and Wildlife Management Areas.
-The project initially focused on conflict data collection, but now has 12 major programmes and conducts extensive conflict mitigation activities, with a particular focus on developing community-level benefits from wildlife presence.
-As expected, the budget has also grown significantly over time – while the 2009 budget was around US$40,000, the project now costs approximately US$350,000 per year to run.
+Since its inception in 2009, the project has grown substantially from a team of three people working in one village to a team of over 70 people across 16 villages.
+As expected, the budget has also grown significantly over time – while the 2009 budget was around US$40,000, the project now costs approximately US$450,000 per year to run.

-The project has been increasingly successful in receiving multi-year funding commitments, and has increased its donor base at all levels.
-Over time, we have also used unrestricted gifts to develop a reserve in order to protect against an unexpected shortfall in funding or for sudden emergencies.
+The project has been increasingly successful in receiving multi-year funding commitments and has increased its donor base at all levels.
+Over time we have also used unrestricted gifts to develop a reserve in order to protect against an unexpected shortfall in funding, or to provide for sudden emergencies.

-The project is fully audited through the University of Oxford, which has a charitable status in the UK, as well as a 501(c)3 status in the US through Americans for Oxford.
-100% of all donations go to the Ruaha Carnivore Project, and 90% of all expenditure in the field goes on direct conservation activities.
+The Ruaha Carnivore Project is fully audited through the University of Oxford which has charitable status in the UK and 501(c)(3) status in the US through Americans for Oxford.
+100% of all donations go directly to the Ruaha Carnivore Project and over 95% of all expenditure is on field conservation activities.

 It is now evident that 2020 will be a challenging year all round.
 Nevertheless we are confident that after ten years of strong partnerships, many with dedicated donors who have been with us since the beginning, the project will grow and succeed.